Home > Facade > The Ground Rules of Post-Pandemic Façade & Fenestration Designs Occupant Wellness Ensured by a Modular & Agile Approach

 MacNaughton too observes that as the skin of the building, the façade plays an important role in regulating occupant health and wellness.
 Scientists have known for decades that increased daylight and views of the outdoors can regulate circadian rhythm, lower blood pressure, and even positively impact our ability to learn.
 The evidence regarding daylight’s positive impact on sleep and health is encouraging, notes MacNaughton.

 Light, air, and heat have a significant impact on human health and wellness, and façades have the potential of either enhancing or ruining these aspects for occupants, if not designed carefully, stresses Jain.
-Façade brings in daylight and allows people to have access to outdoor views – directly related to the visual comfort of occupants.
-Whereas, too much daylight, glare and heat ingress through façade affects both visual as well as thermal comfort of the occupants.
-In naturally ventilated buildings, façade design is even more important as it serves as the means of bringing in the air and ventilate the building.
+The façade brings in daylight and allows people to have access to outdoor views – directly related to the visual comfort of occupants.
+Whereas, too much daylight, glare and heat ingress through the façade affects both the visual as well as thermal comfort of the occupants.
+In naturally ventilated buildings, façade design is even more important as it serves as the means of bringing in the air and ventilating the building.